"The measure of a man is what he does with power."

 Real life includes built-in power differences: parent-child, boss-employee, teacher-student.
 The King sees these asymmetries.

-In roles of authority, Kingly power shows up as honesty about the asymmetry, using power for protection and growth, staying non-reactive when tested.
-It includes the grace to say no and give boundaries that help everyone.
+In roles of authority, Kingly power shows up as honesty about the asymmetry.
+It uses power for protection and growth.
+It stays non-reactive when tested.
+It includes the grace to say no and set boundaries that help everyone.

 False power in authority exploits the asymmetry, demands loyalty, silences questions, or hides behind the role.